DOAGenesys/LAAC/README.md

     DEMO_USER_PASSWORD=your_strong_password
     ```

-    **Note on Certificate Environment Variables**:
-    - Only required if not using certificate files in the `/certs` directory
-    - When adding the certificates to environment variables:
+    **Note on Certificate Format**: When adding the certificates to environment variables:
-      - Ensure you include the entire content (including BEGIN/END lines)
+    - Ensure you include the entire content (including BEGIN/END lines).
-      - Replace actual newlines with `\n` in the environment variable
+    - Replace actual newlines with `\n` in the environment variable.
-      - If using a .env file, you can use actual newlines by enclosing the value in double quotes and using backslashes at the end of each line
+    - If using a .env file, you can use actual newlines by enclosing the value in double quotes and using backslashes at the end of each line.

 3. **Configure Genesys Cloud (Admin UI)**:
     *   Navigate to **Admin** > **Integrations** > **Single Sign-on**.